Low Blood Pressure or Hypotension: Symptoms and Causes

 What Should I do if I have Hypotension symptoms?

 Sitting down may relieve the symptoms.
 In case your BP drops too down, the vital organs of your body do not get sufficient oxygen and nutrients.
-Whenever, this happens low BP can result into shock, which need immediate medical intervention.
+In severe cases, very low blood pressure can progress to shock, a medical emergency requiring immediate treatment.
 Potential signs of shock involve cold and sweaty skin, rapid breathing, a blue skin tone, or a weak and fast pulse rate.
 Call on emergency medical helpline number if you notice signs of shock in yourself or someone else.

 Risk Factors of Low Blood Pressure